ericlin05/ruby-robot-app/README.md

     ruby -I . app.rb -r fancy -x 20 -y 20

-   -r - Report type, currently supports "simple" or "fancy", default to simple if not specified -x - The width of the table top, default to 5 if not specified -y - The height of the table top, default to 5 if not specified
+   -r - Report type, currently supports "simple" or "fancy", default to simple if not specified -x - The width of the table top, default to 5 if not specified or less than 5 -y - The height of the table top, default to 5 if not specified or less than 5

 d.
 I have also set up some sample test input to test this app based on PROBLEM.md file, again, from the app's root directory